 If reform's goal is to increase competition, rather than expand government, it makes sense to first pursue such approaches before creating a public competitor to private insurers.
 That's an argument for including a "trigger" that would launch a public insurance alternative only if private coverage remains too costly over time.
 Initially, Democrats may need to focus more on promoting healthy competition than on creating a public competitor.

-This article appears in the Sep.
-26, 2009, edition of National Journal.
+This article appears in the September 26, 2009, edition of National Journal Magazine.